 Here are our top ten reasons why you should pursue becoming a healthcare administration professional:

 Be proud of your accomplishments.

 Healthcare workers seem to have a spirit of camaraderie and pride united in a crucial goal of helping people.

 Quick degree completion time.

 We offer a seven-month program blending up-to-date healthcare knowledge with ethics and communication classes to make you a well-rounded job candidate.
-This program is designed for people who already have 52 quarter credit hours in an allied health concentration or a graduate of an allied health-related field program (i.e. Medical Assisting, Medical Office Billing and Coding, Massage Therapy, etc) with a cumulative grade point of 2.0 or better from the previous educational institution.
+This program is designed for people who already have 52 quarter credit hours in a Healthcare concentration or a graduate of anhealthcare-related field program (i.e. Medical Assisting, Medical Office Billing and Coding, Massage Therapy, etc) with a cumulative grade point of 2.0 or better from the previous educational institution.

 Care for others when they need it most.

 Whether you take x-rays or maintain medical records, you'll be an invaluable part of the patient's recovery process.